jubatus/website/source/en/api_classifier.rst

 ~~~~~~~~~~~~~

 Configuration is given as a JSON file.
-We show each filed below:
+We show each field below:

 .. describe:: method